Prepare for professional work or doctoral study in speech pathology and audiology with our traditional master's degree.

 Speech pathology and audiology is an exciting and growing field.
 At Calvin, you'll work in our clinics providing care for patients studying the causes and treatment of a variety of disorders, all within the supporting framework of reformed Christian faith.
 You will also have the option of completing a thesis at the end of the program.

-The Master of Arts in Speech-Language Pathology education program at Calvin University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Masters of Arts (M.A.) education program in speech-language pathology (residential and distance education) at Calvin University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Prospective graduate applicants with a degree or equivalent coursework in speech pathology and audiology or with degrees in other disciplines/areas of study may apply to the Speech Pathology MA program only.
 Preference is given to Calvin undergraduate students in the bachelors-to-masters degree program; however, a limited number of seats may be available for post-baccalaureate students.
 Please note that simply meeting the criteria is not a guarantee of admission.
 As is the case with most graduate programs in speech pathology, admission is highly competitive.
 Admission to the Master's program only is dependent on the criteria listed below.